Lattices of flats for symplectic matroids: Correspondence to Symplectic matroids

 \subsection{Remark 1:}

 An ordinary matroid on $J$ of rank $\geq 3$ with admissible bases, and so also a symplectic matroid, is never a ranked symplectic matroid.
-The rank function from theorem [4.9] will never be sub-modular.
+The rank function from Theorem \ref{Theorem11} will never be submodular.